tanner-miller5/memory-tester/memory-tester-overview.md

 ## Core Features

 ### Memory Test Creation
-- Users can initiate new memory tests using:
+- Users can initiate new memory tests by uploading personal:
   - Pictures (static images)
   - Videos (short clips)
-- Multiple difficulty levels available
-- Customizable test parameters

 ### Testing Schedule
 The app implements a scientifically-based spaced repetition system with tests scheduled at: